Skip to main content.

 Version control systems have been around since 1972, and Git is currently the cool tool to use.
 You may have heard of GitHub, the largest public repository of source code, but there are lots of places where you can host repositories.
 We will be using GitHub Classroom to coordinate assignments and projects.

-Using source control well is not difficult, but it does take some practice and a little bit of command-line savvy (we will not use visual Git tools until you are confident in your version control skills).
+Using version control well is not difficult, but it does take some practice and a little bit of command-line savvy.
+We will not use visual Git tools until you are comfortable/confident in your version control skills.

 Objectives